sigmarising/sigmarising.github.io/README.md

 ### Publish

-Don't directly push to branch main, make a PR and merge to it.
+Don't directly push to branch main (main is protected), make a PR and merge to it.
 This will auto trigger CI/CD to publish.

 ## Project Simple Description